Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Erg Chebbi, Merzouga

-The crown jewel of Sahara glamping.
-Sixteen palatial tents with king-size beds, en-suite marble bathrooms, air conditioning, and private terraces facing the towering dunes.
-A heated infinity pool glimmers between the tents, and a rooftop observatory offers guided stargazing with professional telescopes.
+The top tier of Sahara glamping at Erg Chebbi.
+Expect palatial tents with king-size beds, en-suite bathrooms, air conditioning, and private terraces facing the dunes.
+The best properties in this tier add a heated pool and guided stargazing with proper telescopes.
+We match you to a specific vetted camp at this level once we know your dates.

 • In-tent spa treatments with argan oil